-- 1. What is the problem we are trying to solve? - 2.
-How is the solution expected to solve the problem? - 3.
-Has the request recently come to the Board?
+- What is the problem we are trying to solve? - How is the solution expected to solve the problem? - Has the request recently come to the Board?
 If so, what has been done since then?
-Did the Board request additional information or stakeholder input?
-If so, how was the addressed and how has the proposal changed?

-4. Historically, has WSBA ever taken a position on this issue/had a program to address this?
+Did the Board request additional information or community input?
+If so, how was the addressed and how has the proposal changed? - Historically, has WSBA ever taken a position on this issue/had a program to address this?
 What was it?
 Has anything changed since then?